danielcifuentes54/aws-developer/README.md

 ### Lmabda - S3

 * Allows us execute a Lambda when an action is made in an configurated S3 bucket.

+## AWS Serverless - DynamoDB

+* It's a NoSQL database fully managed, highly available with replication across multiple AZ.
+* NoSQL databases scale horizontally.
+* Each table has a primary key (must be decided at creation time).
+* Maximum size of an item is 400KB.
+* Primary Keys:
+  * Partition Key (HASH)
+  * Partition Key + Sort Key (HASH + RANGE)
+* you can choose between strongly consistent read vs eventually consistente read
+* Capacity Modes:
+  * Provisioned mode:
+    * you need to plan capacity beforehand
+    * WCU: Write capacity units :arrow_right: one WCU represent one write per second for an item up to 1 KB
+    * RCU: Read capacity units:
+      * :arrow_right: one RCU represent one strongly consistent read per second for an item up to 4 KB
+      * :arrow_right: one RCU represent two eventually consistent reads per second for an item up to 4 KB
+  * On-demand mode
+* Partitions internal
+  * WCUs and RCUs are spread evenly across partitions
+* Basic API's:
+  * PutItem
+  * UpdateItem
+  * GetItem
+  * Query
+  * Scan
+  * DeleteItem
+  * DeleteTable
+  * BatchWriteItem
+  * BatchGetItem
+* Local Secondary Index (LSI)
+  * Alternative sort key
+  * Uses the WCUs and RCUs of the main table
+* Global Secondary Index (GSI)
+  * Alternative primary key
+  * Global Secondary Index (GSI) uses an independent amount of RCU and WCU and if they are throttled due to insufficient capacity, then the main table will also be throttled.
+* PartiQL: use SQL-like syntax to manipulate DynamoDB
+* Optimistic Locking:
+  * Which feature of DynamoDB allows you to achieve Optimistic Locking :arrow_right: Conditional Writes.
+* DynamoDB Accelerator (DAX)
+  * Fully-managed, highly available, seamless in-memory cache for DynamoDB
+  * Solves the "hot key" problem
+  * 5 minutes TTL for cache
+  * ElasticCache vs DAX:
+    * ElastiCache: Store aggregation result
+    * DAX: Individuals object cache / Query & Scan cache
+* Dynamo Streams: allows you to capture a time-ordered sequence of item-level modifications in a DynamoDB table.
+It's integrated with AWS Lambda so that you create triggers that automatically respond to events in real-time.
+* Dynamo TTL:
+  * Automatic delete items after an expiry timestamp
+* Dynamo Transactions:
+  * Provides Atomicity, Consistency, Isolation and Durability (ACID)
+  * Consumes 2x WCUs & RCUs
+* DynamoDB as session State cache
+* Partition Strategies:
+  * A strategy that allows better distribution of items evenly across partitions is add  a suffix to a partition key value
+* Writes types
+  * Cocurrent writes.
+  * Conditional writes.
+  * Atomic writes.
+  * Batch writes.